SamDeMario-lab/NanoBlot/To_do.md

 ## Code

+### Normalization still occures even if only one samples is used
+Code an exception for when only 1 sample is called.

 ## Logistic

 ### Add example datasets I'm gunna do this last so I can use it to test stuff.